2026 Union Plus Scholarship

 - His/her relationship to a building trades union member, the members name, and the name of the local union of which that person is a member in good standing.

 7. When received, each essay will be assigned a number.
 A master list will show the number and the name of the person submitting the essay.
 The review committee will NOT see the name of the applicant or the cover sheet accompanying the essay.
-Any personal information included within the essay will be redacted.
-Therefore, the review committee makes their selection based solely on the content of the essay.
+Any personal information included within the essay will be redacted, along with any trade identifiers.
+The review committee makes their selection based solely on the content of the essay.

 8. All essays submitted shall become the property of the Indiana State Building and Construction Trades Council and entrants give express permission for publication of all entries including the name of each author.